Russian Ground Forces: Ranks and insignia

+Women

 There is little available information on the current status of women, who are not conscripted, in the Russian Ground Forces.
 According to the BBC, there were 90,000 women in the Russian Army in 2002, though estimates on numbers of women across the entire Russian Armed Forces in 2000 ranged from 115,000 to 160,000.
 Women serve in support roles, most commonly in the fields of nursing, communications, and engineering.
 Some officers' wives have become contract service personnel.
 By 2013, there were 29,000 women serving in the Armed Forces, none above the rank of colonel.
 3.5% served in command posts.
 A 2016 TASS article stated: 'At the end of the 2000s, over 90,000 women were serving in the Russian Armed Forces', but that number fell to 'about 45,000' in 2011.
 TASS explained this drop as follows: 'After the military authorities increased their requirements for female applicants and in connection with the overall reduction in the number of service personnel in the RF Armed Forces, this number has decreased significantly.'
 It appears that Defence Minister Shoigu said that 1,100 women were deployed in the Russian invasion of Ukraine in March 2023.

-From small beginnings in the early 1990s, employment of contract soldiers (kontraktniki) has grown greatly within the Ground Forces, though many have been of poor quality (wives of officers with no other prospective employment, for example).
-In December 2005, Sergei Ivanov, then Minister of Defence, proposed that—in addition to the numerous enlisted contract soldiers—all sergeants should become professional, which would raise the number of professional soldiers and non-commissioned officers in the Armed Forces overall to approximately 140,000 in 2008.
-The current programme allows for an extra 26,000 posts for fully professional sergeants.